-Harsco Industrial - Air-X-Changers - This business unit sells air-cooled heat exchangers with revenue recognized over time as control is transferred to the customer.
-Control transfers to the customer over time because the air-cooled heat exchangers are customized, have no alternate use and the Company has an enforceable right to payment for performance completed.
-The Company utilizes an input method based on costs incurred to measure progress, which is deemed to best depict the transfer of value to the customer and revenue earned by the Company at any given point.
-Transaction prices are determined based on the terms of the contract, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing an adjusted market assessment approach.
-Depending on product type, the Company may receive periodic payments associated with key milestones with any remaining consideration billed and payable upon successful completion of the transaction.

-Harsco Industrial - IKG - This business unit sells metal bar grating configurations with revenue recognized at the point in time when control transfers to the customer.
-Control generally transfers to the customer at the point of shipment for domestic orders and in accordance with the international commercial terms included in specific customer contracts for export sales.
-Transaction prices are determined based on the terms of the contract, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing an adjusted market assessment approach.
-Amounts are billed and payable upon completion of each transaction though advance payments are required in limited circumstances when credit concerns exist.
+- For air-cooled heat exchangers, revenue is recognized over time as control is transferred to the customer.
+Control transfers over time because the air-cooled heat exchangers are customized, have no alternate use and the Company has an enforceable right to payment.
+The Company utilizes an input method based on costs incurred to measure progress, which is deemed to best depict the transfer of value to the customer and revenue earned by the Company.
+Transaction prices are based on contractual terms, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing an adjusted market assessment approach.
+The Company may receive periodic payments associated with key milestones with any remaining consideration billed and payable upon completion of the transaction. - For metal bar grating configurations and energy-efficient heat transfer products, revenue is recognized at the point when control transfers to the customer.
+Control generally transfers at the point of shipment for domestic orders and in accordance with the international commercial terms included in contracts for export sales.
+Transaction prices are based on contractual terms, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing an adjusted market assessment approach.
+Amounts are billed and payable upon completion of each transaction though advance payments are required in limited circumstances.